Apple MacBook Core2Duo (4GB)

 • 4GB of RAM – the old model couldn't use this amount of RAM and having them really gives a discernible performance improvement.

-• Shitty screen – the screen in this model seems to be one of the shitty ‘interpolating’ ones.
-Some of my photos look like crap and the ubiquitous gradients in OS X can look horrible and clumsy because of this. (yay for the same company ‘crafting’ the software and the hardware!)
+• Bad screen – the screen in this model seems to be one of the low-quality ‘interpolating’ ones.
+Some of my photos look like crap and the ubiquitous gradients in OS X can look horrible and clumsy because of this (yay for the same company ‘crafting’ both the software and the hardware!).

-• At least the silly Num Lock key is gone for good now.
+• The silly Num Lock key is gone for good now.

 • I am a definite non-fan of Apple removing the enter key on the right hand side of the space bar (its relocation from just to the right of the space bar to the second key to the right of the space bar to nowhere hints at the clever and consistent ‘design’ they do in Cupertino).
 Luckily this can be remapped with Double Command, so it’s not a practical problem.

-• DVD Writer – while Apple have always tried to charge extra for the ‘powerful’ optical drives you’d get for free from other manufacturers, finally even their cheapest MacBook contains a DVD writer.
+• DVD Writer – finally even the cheapest MacBook contained a DVD writer.
 Not that I actually need it, but still a good thing…

 • Fan noise – the machine’s fan seems to be much noisier than the old machine’s.
 Even transferring vibrations to the case.
 I already see a point of breakage here…